Duke offers both semester and summer programs in one of the most exciting and cosmopolitan cities in Europe – Berlin.

 The semester programs take place in the fall and/or spring.
 Students enrolled in the fall semester program take courses taught by Duke faculty.
 Students enrolled in the spring semester program first take courses taught by Duke faculty (early spring) and then courses in German at the Free University or Technical University (late spring/early summer).
 All of our programs are open to students with no prior knowledge of German.

-- Students take Duke courses with German faculty and German courses at Berlin universities.
+- Students take Duke courses with Berlin-based faculty and courses in their chosen major at Berlin universities.

 - Students live with host families to ensure an immersive experience of German language and culture.

-- All programs open to students at all levels, from no prior German knowledge to advanced speakers.
+- All programs (fall, spring, summer, academic year) are open to students at all levels, from no prior German knowledge to advanced speakers.

 The Duke Global Education Office for Undergraduates and Department of German also offers a six-week, two-course program in Berlin in the summer.
 The program is interdisciplinary in nature and attractive for students with interests in German politics and culture, but also history, environmental policy, or photography.

 The summer program offers all levels of German as well as an array of upper level courses in English.
-Students choose from three tracks: English only, German only, or a combination (the most popular option).
+Students can choose either a German-English track or an English only track with the combination track being the most popular option.
 Students with no prior German are welcome, either as beginners in German language or within the English only track.